fac19/week11-where-is-whippy/README.md

    \i .../db/init.sql;
 ```

-5. Create a .env file in the root folder with the following inside:
+5. Create a .env file in the `server-api/` folder with the following inside:

 ```
 PGDATABASE=my_new_db